-Of the 187 nations that have ratified the Convention to Eliminate All forms of Discrimination Against Women (CEDAW)—a critical tool in combatting violence against women worldwide—the US is nowhere to be found.
+Of the 187 nations that have ratified the Convention to Eliminate All forms of Discrimination Against Women (CEDAW)—a critical tool in combating violence against women worldwide—the US is nowhere to be found.

 Only seven member countries of the United Nations have not adopted CEDAW.
 “The United States is in the illustrious company of Iran, Somalia, Sudan, South Sudan, and two small Pacific Islander states in failing to ratify CEDAW.
 How can this be?”
 Majority Foundation President Eleanor Smeal said today.

 “The United States ratification of the CEDAW treaty would not only enhance its status, but also make it a more effective tool in combating violence against women,” Smeal continued.
 “The women of the world are looking to the U.S. for leadership on this issue.
 We can no longer remain silent.”

 The Feminist Majority joins 74 other organizations in thanking Sen. Barbara Boxer, Chair of the Senate Foreign Relations Subcommittee on International Operations and Organizations, Human Rights, Democracy, and Global Women’s Issues for taking this important first step in moving the United States’ to action on this human rights crisis.